 over a hundred thousand vintage clothes and accessories

-From Victorian top hats and tails, bustles and parasols to the loose drop-waisted dress of the 20's to the simpler and more figure hugging dresses of the 30's, and then the staggering diversity of cuts, colours, hats, bags and gloves of the 50's and 60's through to the unthinkable riot of colour of the 70's.
+From Victorian top hats and tails, bustles and parasols to the loose drop-waisted dress of the 20's to the simpler dresses of the 30's, and then the staggering diversity of cuts, colours, hats, bags and gloves of the 50's and 60's through to the bright colours of the 70's.

-Ring or Email John for Email updates and offers as things unpack or single items become available for sale in shops.
+Ring or Email John for Email updates or when single items become available.

-Imagine what is here and what each has seen in its day - there are vintage and antique sunglasses, parasols, belts, braces, corsets, purses, hats, handbags, gloves, patterns, lace, embroidery, nighties, vintage dresses, antique dresses, little black dresses, 50's dresses, bathers, kimonos, kilts, fashion books, fashion magazines and so on.
+There are glasses, parasols, belts, braces, corsets, purses, hats, handbags, gloves, patterns, lace, embroidery, buttons, nighties, bathers, kimonos, kilts, fashion books, fashion magazines and so on.

-Clothes from beginning of the horseless carriage and the peak of Victoria's Empire through two world wars, women in the workforce, the 1920's boom, the depression, the 70's transformation, American Empire and a global economy.
+Clothes from beginning of the horseless carriage through the 20’s boom, the 30’s depression, the 70's transformation to the American Empire and global economy.

 In Victorian times there were names for hundreds of colours and who could wear them and where and when.
 In the 20's and 30's fabric print designers still designed their colour palette.
 Now colours are planned years in advance by chemical companies.

 Dressmakers and tailors were respected and knew their community and culture.
 Clothes were personally fitted to the shape and taste of each customer.
-A suit might take 40 to 60 hours to craft.
-A dress three days or a week.
-Few garments are made like this now - some are made in three or four minutes by people on production lines living and working more or less in slavery.
+A suit might have taken 40 to 60 hours to craft.
+A dress a day or a week.
+Now they are made in three or four minutes by people on production lines living more or less in slavery.

 latest news is on the update page